Another look at quasilinear Schr\"odinger equations with prescribed mass via dual method: Introduction

+\begin{remark} (i) In order to facilitate the reader's understanding, the results of Theorem \ref{theoremnew} are summarized as the following table:

-\begin{remark} While the results stated in Theorem \ref{theoremnew} were previously established in \cite{CJS,LJ}, our proof employs the dual method with a novel stretching transformation.
-This alternative approach not only provides independent verification of these results, but more importantly demonstrates the efficacy of our modified scaling technique for handling the nonlinear constraint. \end{remark}
+(ii) While the results stated in Theorem \ref{theoremnew} were previously established in \cite{CJS,LJ,YY}, our proof employs the dual method with a novel stretching transformation.
+This alternative approach not only provides independent verification of these results, but more importantly demonstrates the efficacy of our modified scaling technique for handling the nonlinear constraint.

+(iii) Compared with Theorem 1.2 obtained by \cite{ZLW}, Theorem \ref{theoremnew} of this paper is much richer.
+Moreover, since $f$ is nonlinear, the scaling method (see \cite{CJS} of Lemma 4.5)

+does not come into play here, which keeps the constraint unchanged.
+So the proof of Theorem 1.2 in \cite{ZLW} need to use Lemma 4.5 in \cite{CJS}.
+But the proof of Theorem \ref{theoremnew} in this article does not require the use of Lemma 4.5 in \cite{CJS}, and our method is more direct.